Lorenzo-Gandini/culture-classifier/README.md

-# culture-classifier
+# ocr-cleaning
-Repository for the first homework of the course Multilingual NLP course @LaSapienza
+Repository for the second homework of the course Multilingual NLP course @LaSapienza